 The owner of Fun Development is committed to using feedback from complaints to improve its services and prevent similar issues in the future.
 Complaints will be analysed and patterns or trends identified to implement appropriate changes or additional training for tutors, if necessary.

-Last reviewed 19th February 2024

-Next review 19th February 2025